 ROI Analysis

 Practice ROI for EXOMIND depends on three variables: capital cost, per-session revenue, and treatment volume.
 At a new unit price of $100,000-$200,000, financed over five years at typical equipment rates, the monthly payment runs roughly 2-2.5% of total cost.
-Per-session revenue at TBD (emerging pricing) means the device needs to fill enough treatment slots monthly to cover the payment, consumables (TBD), maintenance (TBD), and operator labor.
+With patients paying $400-$600 per session and no per-treatment consumables, gross margin per session is high; the device just needs to fill enough slots to cover the payment, the service contract, and operator labor.

-For a practice doing 2-3 treatments per day at the midpoint of the per-session range, EXOMIND typically reaches break-even at 12-18 months for the lower end of the new pricing range, or 18-30 months at the high end.
-Used and refurbished units in the Limited secondary market (too new) range can cut payback periods in half.
+For a practice running 2-3 patients per day at the midpoint of the per-session range, EXOMIND typically reaches break-even at 12-18 months for the lower end of the new pricing range, or 18-30 months at the high end.
+Because the used market is thin, there is no cheap secondary unit to shortcut payback, so the math has to work on a new purchase.
 The biggest practice mistake is over-projecting treatment volume.
 Physicians who run their numbers on 4-6 daily treatments rarely hit those targets in year one.

 The realistic question is not whether EXOMIND can pay back.
 Most devices in this price range do, eventually.
 The question is whether your practice can fill the schedule.
 Practices with existing patient flow in Psychiatry, Neurology have the easiest path.
 Practices building demand from scratch should plan for 6-12 months of marketing investment before the device pays for itself.